Scalable solution to crossed random effects model with random slopes

-If the covariance parameters are known, the aim is to obtain $ \hat\beta_{\gls}$ in $\mathcal{O}(N)$ time.
-We know that the GLS estimate of $\beta$ is
+If the covariance parameters are known, the aim is to obtain $ \hat\bbeta_{\gls}$ in $\mathcal{O}(N)$ time.
+We know that the GLS estimate of $\bbeta$ is

-But, we couldn't use the above formula directly to obtain $ \hat\beta_{\gls}$ as computing $\mathcal{V}^{-1} $ would take at least $\mathcal{O}(N^{3/2})$ time in the above setting.
-Therefore, it is important to suggest alternative approaches to obtain estimates for $\beta$.
-The theorem below helps us in setting up the motivation for the backfitting algorithm. \begin{restatable}{theorem}{robin} Consider the solutions to the following penalized least-squares problem
+But, we couldn't use the above formula directly to obtain $ \hat\bbeta_{\gls}$ as computing $\mathcal{V}^{-1} $ would take at least $\mathcal{O}(N^{3/2})$ time in the above setting (and more generally $\mathcal{O}(N^{3})$).
+The theorem below helps us in setting up the motivation for the $\mathcal{O}(N)$) backfitting algorithm. \begin{restatable}{theorem}{robin} Consider the solutions to the following penalized least-squares problem